FalconPilot/promise-composer/README.md

 Check if an element isn't undefined and is non-null

 `PCO.fullString`
-Check if an element is a non-empty string (trims whitespaces)
+Check if an element is a non-empty Sstring (trims whitespaces)

 `PCO.isObject`
-Check if an element is a non-array object
+Check if an element is a non-array Object

 `PCO.isArray`
 Check if an element is a valid Array

+`PCO.isNumber`
+Check if an element is a valid Number

+`PCO.isInteger`
+Check if an element is a valid Integer